-**Today I’m linking up with Emily Freeman’s post called “Let’s Share What We Learned this Spring.”
+**Today I’m linking up with Emily Freeman’s post called “Let’s Share What We Learned this Summer.”
 Be sure click the linkup to find some other great posts on this topic too.**

-Here’s a list of seven things I learned this spring:
+Here’s a list of seven things I learned this summer:

 - “PRAY BIG, WORRY SMALL, TRUST GOD” – The end of July I signed a new nanny contract which won’t start until January 2018.
 While this opportunity excited me, it also meant I had to somehow find other work from September-December.
 But I had stepped out in faith and taken this new nanny job because I had peace God would somehow provide for me in the intervening months.
 About two weeks after I signed the contract (and before I had found work for the fall), I read the quote from above on an (in)courage blog post.
 This quote definitely resonated with where I was at and so I latched onto it.
 I made it my phone wallpaper, my computer lockscreen, and put it up on the quote board by my desk.
 It reminded me not to worry (I tend to do that a lot) and to pray more (I tend not to do that as much) and also to trust God through it all!